Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 # Implementations
 A list future ideas, tasks, and ideas to improve/maintain the mcp server

+### June 1, 2025
+[] Add a smithery installation package to automatically install the server instead of having to add working directories

 ### May 30, 2025
 [x] Add a temporary and/or permanent database system for LLMs to: